 They turn their limitations into positives.

 Perfume is often seen as a luxury product, associated with recognizable designer brands.
 As a boutique operation, Burren needs to overcome the expectations of consumers who associate prestige with quality.
-They use their About Us page to counter this dominant narrative by presenting their smaller scale as an advantage rather than a liability.
+They use their About Us page to counter this idea, by presenting their smaller scale as an advantage rather than a liability.

 They represent their values in multiple places throughout their website.